Skip to content

 $30 – $50 per Name

 Executive search research firms do not charge a percentage of a candidate’s compensation.
 They charge by the name, by the hour, or by the project.
-The prices may vary from $5 thousand dollars for a smaller research engagement to tens of thousands of dollars for larger engagements.
-Their deliverable is often a focused list of ideal candidate profiles research for individual executive searches, yet they often can do much more.
-Some offer extended Recruitment Process Outsourcing (RPO) services, providing research services as needed over, for example, 6 months or a year.
-Often, in exchange for a longer engagement, the research firm offers a discount.
+The prices may vary from $5 thousand for a smaller research engagement to tens of thousands of dollars for larger engagements.
+Their deliverable is often a focused list of ideal candidates.
+Other times, they also screen and qualify candidates.
+Some offer extended Recruitment Process Outsourcing (RPO) services, providing research services as needed over several months at a discount.

 Note: Our executive search research division, Intellerati, offers executive search research for a flat fee.
 Intellerati produces spot-on lists of ideal candidates, actionable lists of qualified candidates, diverse talent pools, talent mapping, and online org charts.
 Its investigative expertise is unmatched in the executive search industry.